Articles & Reading

 My Reflection

-One thing I appreciate about this article is that it recognizes how much leadership shapes the emotional and professional experience of work.
-Leadership influences not only productivity, but also confidence, motivation, creativity, and trust.
+Leadership shapes the emotional and professional experience of work — not just productivity, but confidence, motivation, creativity, and trust.

-I think difficult leadership experiences can also become important learning moments.
-They can clarify the type of leader someone does not want to become and reinforce the importance of empathy, transparency, consistency, and communication.
+Difficult leadership experiences can become important learning moments.
+They clarify the type of leader someone doesn't want to become and reinforce the importance of empathy, transparency, and consistency.

-For me, leadership is not about authority alone.
-It is about responsibility for the environment you create around other people.
+Leadership isn't about authority alone.
+It's about responsibility for the environment you create around other people.